 This course provides a foundational understanding of the development and anatomy of human teeth.
-Disciplines include embryology, histology, and highly specific anatomical components of each deciduous and permanent tooth.
-Course content includes embryonic development, craniofacial development, tooth development and eruption sequences, anatomy of the periodontium and salivary structures, and specific morphology of each tooth.
+Course content includes embryonic development, craniofacial development, tooth development and eruption sequences, histologic features of tooth structures, anatomy of the periodontium and salivary structures, and specific morphology of each tooth.
+Prerequisites: None